 A large part of BFIs lending is concentrated in eight key areas of economic activities.
-Of the total credit outstanding, as of mid-July 2019, trade (wholesaler accounted for 21.13 retailer) percent, followed by agriculture, forestry and beverage production related (17.52)percent), other services (13.96)percent), construction (10.63 per cent), finance, insurance and real estate (8.03 percent), consumption (5.63 percent), agricultural and forest related (5.42)percent), and Electricity, Gas and Water (4.35 percent).
+Of the total credit outstanding, as of mid-July 2019, trade (wholesaler & retailer) accounted for 21.13 percent, agriculture, followed by forestry beverage and production related (17.52 percent), other services (13.96 percent), construction (10.63 per cent), finance, insurance and real estate (8.03 percent), consumption (5.63 percent), agricultural and forest related (5.42 percent), and Electricity, Gas and Water (4.35 percent).

 Concentration of lending to a few sectors would expose banks to credit concentration risk.
+Though NRB has made mandatory provision of lending to priority sector to support economy ,BFIs have not been able to lend to the priority sector as per expectations.

-Though NRB has made mandatory Table 2.3: Credit Distribution in the Banking System(as of mid-July, 2019)
+Table 2.3: Credit Distribution in the Banking System(as of mid-July, 2019)

 Sector Percent

 Agricultural and Forest Related 5.42

 Fishery Related 0.14

 Mining Related 0.25

-Agriculture, Forestry & Bevarage

-Production Related 17.52
+Agriculture, Forestry & Bevarage Production Related 17.52

 Construction 10.63

 Electricity, Gas and Water 4.35

-Metal Products, Machinary &

-Electronic Equipment & Assemblage 1.27
+Metal Products, Machinary & Electronic Equipment & Assemblage 1.27

-Transport, Communication and

-Public Utilities 3.2
+Transport, Communication and Public Utilities 3.2

 Wholesaler & Retailer 21.13

 Finance, Insurance and Real Estate 8.03

 Hotel or Restaurant 4.19

 Other Services 4.22

 Consumption Loans 5.63

 Local Government 0.05

 Others 13.96

 TOTAL 100